informatics-lab/moc-vr/README.md

 ## Building & Running with Docker Compose
-This will also build the Kong (API Gateway) service to restrict access to the application via basic HTTP auth.
+This will also build the oauth2_proxy service to restrict access to the application.
 Build the containers:
 `docker-compose up -d --build`
 Check containers are running:
 `docker ps`

+## Building & Running with Terraform
+Build and run the service:
+`terraform apply terraform`

 # Credits
-https://github.com/richardgirges/express-fileupload
+Used to handle multipart uploads https://github.com/richardgirges/express-fileupload